leopck/Lingua/README.md

 * In order to have a two way conversation in What's App on Twilio, you'll need to establish a Session.
 However, a Session must be initiated by the user only and the Session will only live for 24 hours.
 * So in order to workaround this issue, everyday in the morning, it'll start off with a greeting from the chatbot in the hopes that the user replies back.
 * Limitations: If users doesn't reply, then no Session is created.

+# Implementation details

+* [  ] Need a server to listen to conversation
+* [  ] Need a timer to send chats at fixed interval
+* [  ] Need a dictionary of words and conversation with answers
+* [  ] Need a library to link messaging platforms
+* [  ] Need a user mgmnt system to organize users

+# Milestone

+* [  ] Every morning sends a 你好
+* [  ] User replies, submit a conversation (A conversation is Q & A based)
+* [  ] Once a conversation completes a new conversation will start in 30 mins
+* [  ] User sends "?你", bot replies with definition of the word